 Haworthia retusa 'Chocolate'

-Haworthia 'Chocolate' is a small succulent with very striking rosettes of thick, rough leaves that have a dark chocolate color.
+Haworthia 'Chocolate' is a small succulent that forms beautiful rosettes of thick fleshy leaves with a rough texture and dark reddish-brown coloration.
 It freely offset to form clusters, and as a result, the rosettes stay small.

 Learn more at How to Grow and Care for Haworthia.